sabpereira/ThinkStats2/project1/report1.md

 # The Contribution of the Opioid Epidemic on the Falling Life Expectancy in the United States

-#### Sabrina Pereira
+Sabrina Pereira

 ## **Introduction**

-In recent years, a downward trend in the the Average Life Expectancy in the US has emerged.
+In recent years, a downward trend in the Average Life Expectancy in the US has emerged.

 ![](https://github.com/sabpereira/ThinkStats2/blob/master/project1/output_5_0.png)